microsoft/onnxruntime/docs/tutorials/mobile/index.md

 * iOS C/C++: onnxruntime-c package
 * iOS Objective-C: onnxruntime-objc package

-See
+See the [install guide](https://onnxruntime.ai/docs/install/#install-on-web-and-mobile) for package specific instructions.

-The above list of packages all contain the full ONNX Runtime feature and operator set and support for the ONNX format.
+The above packages all contain the full ONNX Runtime feature and operator set and support for the ONNX format.
 We recommend you start with these to develop your application.
 Further optimizations may be required.
 These are detailed below.

+You have a choice of hardware accelerators to use in your app, depending on the target platform:

+* All targets have support for CPU and this is the default
+* Applications that run on Android also have support for NNAPI and XNNPACK
+* Applications that run on iOS also have support for CoreML and XNNPACK

+TODO: add guidance on which EP should be tried first

 ### Measure the application's performance